Mt. Kilimanjaro Lemosho Trek

 Several of our Tanzania holidays include tours in Arusha, as this city is a major hub for excursions such as safaris and mountain treks.
 Our Mount Kilimanjaro trekking adventures include two nights in Arusha (both the Machame and Lemosho routes), as does our Tanzania Great Migration Safari tour.
 If you’d like to spend more time in Arusha, let us know and we’ll add this time to your tailor made travel itinerary.

-Our trips to Arusha include stays at either the gorgeous Arusha Coffee Lodge. perched on the foothills of Mount Meru and home to Tanzania’s largest coffee plantation (where you can also take a tour of the coffee estate) and Arusha Serena Lodge, which is part of the luxury Serena hotel family and located in a former coffee farm.
+Our trips to Arusha include stays at a number of the lvoely guesthouses and hotels in the city.
+Arusha Coffee Lodge is perched on the foothills of Mount Meru and home to its own coffee plantation (where you can also take a tour of the coffee estate) and Arusha Serena Lodge, which is part of the luxury Serena hotel family and located in a former coffee farm.
 The Serena property includes lakeside breakfasts with stunning views over the water and pampering treatments at a state-of-the-art spa.